-- 14. Membership of the UKADR is open to all UK-based researchers involved in the provision of disasters focused research. - 15.
-Governance for UKADR was updated in December 2020 to consist of: - Chair, or two co-chairs
+14. Membership of the UKADR is open to all UK-based, including UK Overseas Territories, researchers involved in the provision of disasters focused research, and to others outside the UK at the discretion of the steering committee as stated in paragraph 8.